dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 > - *PHOTO 2 — Close-up of wiring to the GPIO header*
 > - *PHOTO 3 — LED traffic lights operating during detection*
 > - *PHOTO 4 — Terminal showing YOLO output*

 ---

+### Behavior summary

+1. When YOLO detects vehicles on the side street, a car request is created.
+The main road completes the minimum green, then transitions to side green.
+Side green is extended adaptively while vehicles are present (to a maximum).
+The main green will not resume until all cars have left the intersection.
+This improves safety, ensuring the main street cars are not given a green, if other cars are still trying to turn.
+2. Pedestrian button latches a guaranteed pedestrian time; if cars are present, the pedestrian waits until safe.
+If the pedestrian initiates the request, the side green is given for a minimum amount of time, longer than the minimum given for a car initiated request, to ensure the pedestrian is given sufficient time to cross.
+3. Once all cars/pedestrians from the side street are clear of the intersection, the main green will resume, and will remain green until the next request is initiated.

+---